bubune/Chibios_NRF51_SD/readme.md

 # nrf51 Chibios Port (2.6.5) With ANT+ HRM belt
 Chibios port on the NRF51422 with Softdevice S210.
 HRM demo

--> THE PORT IS NOT FUNCTIONAL, see [issue section and main.c for explanation <-
+               -> THE PORT IS NOT FUNCTIONAL <- see [issue] section and main.c for explanation

 [Orgainisation folder]: